 Maybe there's no mystery to what makes the Florida peninsula so intoxicating.
 Beaches as fine and sweet as powdered sugar, warm waters, rustling mangroves: all conspire to melt our workaday selves.
-We come to Florida to let go – of worries and winter, of inhibitions and reality.
-Some desire a beachy getaway of swimming, seafood and sunsets.
-Others seek the hedonism of South Beach, spring break and Key West.
-Still more hope to lose themselves within the phantasmagorical realms of Walt Disney World and Orlando's theme parks.
+We come to Florida to let go – of worries and winter, of inhibitions, even of reality.
+Some desire a beachside getaway of swimming, seafood and sunsets.
+Others seek the hedonism of South Beach, spring break or Key West.
+Some want birding and wildlife spotting, with gators, manatees and the elusive spoonbill.
+Others will lose themselves within the fantasy realms of Walt Disney World® and Orlando's other theme parks.

-Within Florida's semitropical wilderness, alligators prowl beside waterways, herons strut through ponds, manatees winter in springs and sea turtles nest in summer.
-Osprey and eagles, dolphins and tarpon, coral-reef forests, oceans of sawgrass: despite the best efforts of 21st-century humans, overwhelming portions of Florida remain untamed, sometimes disconcertingly so.
-We come to Florida to experience this taste of wildness, to paddle so close to our toothsome Jurrasic-era friends that our palms tingle.
-To meet loggerheads and manatees underwater, eye to eye.
+Within Florida's semitropical wilderness, alligators prowl the waterways, spoonbills strut through ponds, manatees winter in springs and sea turtles nest in summer.
+Osprey and eagles, dolphins and tarpon, coral-reef forests, oceans of saw grass: despite the best (or worst!) efforts of 21st-century humans, vast portions of Florida remain untamed.
+In a nation where natural beauty is often measured by topography, flat Florida is underappreciated by outdoors fanatics, but here you can paddle a kayak over the back of a sleeping Jurassic-era alligator, and meet loggerhead turtles and manatees underwater, eye to eye.

-While many know Florida for beaches and theme parks, few understand this is one of the most populous states in the country, a bellwether for the American experiment.
+While many know Florida for beaches and theme parks, few understand that this is one of the most populous states in the country, a bellwether for the American experiment.
 And that experiment – and this state – is more diverse than ever.
-From rural hunters and trappers in her geographically northern, culturally Southern climes, to Jewish transplants sitting side by side with Latin arrivals from every Spanish-speaking nation in the world, it's hard to beat Florida when it comes to experiencing the human tapestry at its most colorful and vibrant.
+From rural hunters and trappers in the geographically northern, culturally Southern climes, to Jewish transplants sitting side by side with Latin arrivals from every Spanish-speaking nation in the world, it's hard to beat Florida when it comes to experiencing the human weft and weave at its most colorful and vibrant.